Pseudocapacitance

-Pseudocapacitance is the electrochemical storage of electricity in an electrochemical capacitor known as a pseudocapacitor.
-This faradaic charge transfer originates by a very fast sequence of reversible faradaic redox, electrosorption or intercalation processes on the surface of suitable electrodes.
+Pseudocapacitance is the electrochemical storage of electricity in an electrochemical capacitor that occurs due to faradaic charge transfer originating from a very fast sequence of reversible faradaic redox, electrosorption or intercalation processes on the surface of suitable electrodes.
 Pseudocapacitance is accompanied by an electron charge-transfer between electrolyte and electrode coming from a de-solvated and adsorbed ion.
 One electron per charge unit is involved.
 The adsorbed ion has no chemical reaction with the atoms of the electrode (no chemical bonds arise) since only a charge-transfer takes place.
+Supercapacitors that rely primarily on pseudocapacitance are sometimes called pseudocapacitors.

 Faradaic pseudocapacitance only occurs together with static double-layer capacitance.
 Pseudocapacitance and double-layer capacitance both contribute inseparably to the total capacitance value.
 The amount of pseudocapacitance depends on the surface area, material and structure of the electrodes.
 Pseudocapacitance may contribute more capacitance than double-layer capacitance for the same surface area by 100x.

 The amount of electric charge stored in a pseudocapacitance is linearly proportional to the applied voltage.
 The unit of pseudocapacitance is farad.